Watering

 • Double-check rhizome depth specifically after any repot, since it's easy to accidentally bury it while settling fresh soil around the base

-• Handle the plant gently during repotting to avoid wounds that could become infection entry points
+• Handle the plant gently during repotting and division to avoid wounds that become infection entry points

 • Check the base of the plant periodically for early softness, since catching rot early dramatically improves the chance of saving the plant